python-dugong/python-dugong/README.rst

 * Extra care has to be taken when using non-idempotent http methods.
-This is because if a connection is terminated earlier than expected (e.g. because of the server sending an unsupported reply) but responses for multiple requests are pending, *httpio* cannot determine which requests have already been processed and which ones need to be resend.
+This is because if a connection is terminated earlier than expected (e.g. because of the server sending an unsupported reply) but responses for multiple requests are pending, *dugong* cannot determine which requests have already been processed and which ones need to be resend.